openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 |--------------------------|----------------------------------------------------|
 | serialNumber             | Serial number of the amazon echo in the Alexa app  |

-You will find the serial number in the alexa app.
+You will find the serial number in the alexa app or on the webpage YOUR_OPENHAB/amazonechocontrol/YOUR_ACCOUNT (e.g. http://openhab:8080/amazonechocontrol/account1).

 ### Flash Briefing Profile